Apartment

 • Terrace with dining table, grill and nearby vegetable garden

-• Bed linen, towels and bath towels available
+• Bed linen, towels and pool towels available

 • Bicycle rental nearby